 Deductibles on insurance payouts may be PDV-QAPE (assuming the premium is also PDV-QAPE).
 If an insurance claim is made during production, the costs associated with the claim or the loss and replacement costs may be considered PDV-QAPE.

 Interest payments

-Interest payments are financing expenditure and are excluded from Production Expenditure and therefore QAPE, regardless of where they are placed in the budget.
+Interest payments are financing expenditure, are excluded from Production Expenditure and are non-QAPE.

 Interested party